datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 `@script`
-The method we use hear is ad hoc, meaning it is quick and intuitive.
+How can we quickly impute the missing values  we seen?

-The goal here is to show you a straight forward imputation approach with mice. {{1}}
+This can be done with the mice function that takes in the dataset and the method of imputation.

-The main function in mice is the mice function which takes in the dataset, the imputation method, in this case the mean, and two other parameters, m and maxit which we will ignore for now.
+Here we use the means.
+So each variable that has a missing value will be replace by the mean of that variable.

-For each variable and for each missing value, mice will replace the missing value with the variable mean.
-And store all that information in the imp object
+There are two other parameters here m and maxit which we will ignore for the moment.

-Next slide
+And once this command is run, we create a new object called imp.

 ---